BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Recently, Shao and Brooks [@shao2013isa] have since extended the generality of the MICA to be ISA independent.
 The primary motivation for this work was in evaluating the suitability of benchmark suites when targeted on general purpose accelerator platforms.
-The proposed framework briefly evaluates eleven SPEC benchmarks and examines 5 ISA-independent features/metrics.
+The proposed framework briefly evaluates eleven SPEC benchmarks and examines five ISA-independent features/metrics.
 Namely, number of opcodes (e.g., add, mul), the value of branch entropy -- a measure of the randomness of branch behaviour, the value of memory entropy -- a metric based on the lack of memory locality when examining accesses, the unique number of static instructions, and the unique number of data addresses.

 Related to the paper, Shao also presents a proof of concept implementation (WIICA) which uses an LLVM IR Trace Profiler to generate an execution trace, from which a python script collects the ISA independent metrics.